fredemmott/StreamDeck-AudioMute/README.md

 ## Description

-SDMicMute is a C++ plugin for the Elgato StreamDeck for muting and unmuting the system 'communications' microphone.
+StreamDeck-MicMute is a C++ plugin for the Elgato StreamDeck for muting and unmuting the system 'communications' microphone.

 # Installation